Friends don’t let friends go hiking with just trail mix.

 Don’t get so enamored with all of your backpacking kitchen gear and camp recipes that you forget about your water.

-You need water to drink and also some to clean up your cook set, so make sure you bring enough or will have access to a water source and a way to purify it.
+You need water to drink and also some to clean up your cook set, so make sure you bring enough water containers or will have access to a water source and a way to purify it.

 *To make sure you always have enough clean H2O, don’t miss my article, How to Purify Water While Backpacking – The Complete Guide.